Why Python is the Ideal Choice for Final Year Projects?

 7. Image Processing Project

-A project focused on using algorithms to process, enhance, and analyze images.
-It involves tasks like image recognition, segmentation, and manipulation, commonly used in computer vision applications such as facial recognition, object detection, and medical imaging.
+This project is focused on using algorithms to process, improve, and analyze images.
+This may include image recognition, segmentation, and manipulation.
+Computer vision applications utilize many of these, from facial detection to object identification and medical imaging.

 Key Features